volution/punchcard-key-backup/documentation/readme.md

   used to actually punch the holes;
   (I've used a 1.00mm drill bit adapted to a standard screwdriver;)
 * a cutter, to cut the aluminium steel sheet to the standard (CR80 ID) card size;
-  (I've just used a ruller, and passed the cutter multiple times over the aluminium sheet, and in the end, it passed through;)
+  (I've just used a ruler, and passed the cutter multiple times over the aluminium sheet, and in the end, it passed through;)
-* (obviously, one can just use a wood plank, nail and rock;)  :)
+* (obviously, one can just use a wood plank, nail, and rock;)  :)

 The recovery is as simple as:
 * use the same self-contained HTML at the link above;